Kunull/Blog/blog/2024-05-31-cnsp-review.md

 The exam uses a proctoring software to check your microphone and camera for the duration of the exam.

-The exam duration was 1 hour wwith 60 questions to be attempted.
+The exam duration was 1 hour with 60 questions to be attempted.
 With all questions being theory MCQs, this wasn't a very daunting task.

 I managed to finish the exam in around 30 minutes and pass with merit (75% or above).